-The term “Leahy law” refers to two statutory provisions prohibiting the U.S. Government from using funds for assistance to units of foreign security forces where there is credible information implicating that unit in the commission of a gross violation of human rights (GVHR).
+The term “Leahy law” refers to two statutory provisions prohibiting the U.S. Government from using funds for assistance to units of foreign security forces where there is credible information implicating that unit in the commission of gross violations of human rights (GVHR).
 One statutory provision applies to the State Department and the other applies to the Department of Defense.
 The State Department Leahy law was made permanent under section 620M of the Foreign Assistance Act of 1961, 22 U.S.C.
 2378d.
-The U.S. government includes torture, extrajudicial killing, enforced disappearance, and rape under color of law as GVHRs when implementing the Leahy law.
+The U.S. government considers torture, extrajudicial killing, enforced disappearance, and rape under color of law as GVHRs when implementing the Leahy law.
 Incidents are examined on a fact-specific basis.
-The State Department Leahy law includes an exception permitting assistance to a unit if the Secretary of State determines and reports to Congress that the government of the implicated foreign security forces unit is taking effective steps to bring the responsible members to justice.
+The State Department Leahy law includes an exception permitting resumption of assistance to a unit if the Secretary of State determines and reports to Congress that the government of the country is taking effective steps to bring the responsible members of the security forces unit to justice.

 The DoD Leahy law is similar to the State Leahy law.
 Since 1999, Congress included the DoD Leahy law in its annual appropriations act.
 The DoD Leahy law is now permanent in Section 362 of Title 10 of the U.S. Code.
 It requires that DoD-appropriated funds may not be used for any training, equipment, or other assistance for a foreign security force unit if the Secretary of Defense has credible information that such unit has committed a GVHR.
 The law allows for two exceptions to this restriction.
-The first exception, also known as “remediation,” includes cases where the Secretary of Defense (after consultation with the Secretary of State) determines that the government of an implicated foreign security forces unit has taken all necessary corrective steps.
+The first in cases where the Secretary of Defense (after consultation with the Secretary of State) determines that the government of that country has taken all necessary corrective steps.
+This first exception is also known as “remediation.”
 A second exception exists if U.S. equipment or other assistance is necessary to assist in disaster relief operations or other humanitarian or national security emergencies.

 The National Defense Authorization Act for FY2015 authorizes DoD to conduct training to promote respect for the rule of law and human rights, including for otherwise Leahy-ineligible units under certain circumstances.
 This training may be conducted with the concurrence of the Secretary of State and is withheld from any individual of a unit when there is credible information that such individual has committed GVHR (or has commanded a unit that has committed a GVHR).